Anmoldureha/polymarket-trading-bot-strategies/README.md

 - Hedges with long positions on Hyperliquid perpetuals
 - Targets 100-150% profit before closing
 - **Best for**: Traders comfortable with cross-exchange positions
+- **Example**: Polymarket "Will Bitcoin hit $100k?"
+NO is trading at 25¢.
+You short it (buy NO) effectively betting Bitcoin won't hit $100k.
+Simultaneously, you long Bitcoin on Hyperliquid.
+If Bitcoin pumps, your Hyperliquid long profit covers your Polymarket loss.
+If Bitcoin dumps, you win the Polymarket bet and lose the hedge, capturing the premium.

 ### 2. Micro-Spread Farming 💰
 **High-frequency spread capture in low-priced markets**